Trades, Transactions, Free Agents and More

 - The Cardinals traded Kelly Paris in 1983 to the Reds for Jim Strichek.

-- The Cardinals returned Mark Ross to the Houston Astros as part of a conditional deal in 1986.
+- The Cardinals returned Mark Ross to the Astros as part of a conditional deal in 1986.

 - In 1986, the Cardinals traded Tom Nieto to the Montreal Expos for Fred Manrique.